GLOBAL MARKETS-Stocks flatline, bond yields slide as caution replaces vaccine euphoria

 One sticking point for markets has been the inability of U.S. lawmakers to agree an adequate spending package.
 The need for this stimulus was highlighted by Thursday data showing a slower pace of jobs recovery and weak inflation.

-"That (snapback in bond yields) got a further nudge from the softer-than-expected U.S. inflation data for October which were released yesterday, and which tally with a weaker economic reality," ING Bank analysts said.
+"That got a further nudge from the softer-than-expected U.S. inflation data for October which were released yesterday, and which tally with a weaker economic reality," ING Bank analysts said, referring to the snapback in bond yields.

+The cautious tone taken by European policymakers supported the perception that progress on the vaccine will not stop central banks from delivering more stimulus.

 Germany's 10-year yield slipped 1.5 bps at -0.54%, moving off this week's two-month highs DE10YT=RR.